 For example, a business idea to deliver flowers online may start with a simple blog page that runs Google ads and receives phone calls from interested customers.
 The MVP helps the business to validate the hypothesis that there is a demand for buying flowers online.
 If the MVP shows positive results, the business can invest more time and money into developing a full-fledged online flower delivery portal.

 In contrast, an MBI is a minimum business increment.
-This concept was introduced by the Project Management Institute (PMI) in their recent acquisition of the Disciplined Agile (DA) framework.
+A term was coined by Al Shalloway.
 An MBI is an increment of product functionality that adds at least some slice of additional business value for the end customer.
 In other words, it’s a way for businesses to deliver value incrementally to the customer, without delaying the release for too long.

 So how do these two concepts differ?
 The primary difference between MVP and MBI is the focus.
 MVP is focused on validating a product hypothesis, learning from users, and minimizing the investment.
 MBI, on the other hand, is focused on delivering business value to the customer, earning money, and incrementally adding features.